bl4ckj4c/WebSurvey/README.md

 ## React Client Application Routes

-- Route `/`: Initial page, just two buttons to enter as a user or to login as an administrator
+- Route `/`: Initial page for anonymous users
-- Route `/user`: Initial page for the user
+- Route `/survey/:id`: page for the survey with the corresponding `id`
 - Route `/admin`: Initial page for the administrator

 - Route `/something/:param`: page content and purpose, param specification